K-Factor formula for fire sprinklers and water mist

 2 Ordinary Hazard 5.00 80 0.35 or 0.50

 As a designer, you must check the k-factor value for the nozzle or head manufacturer and ensure its application is correct.
-You should also seek guidance from the design standard which is applicable.
+You should also seek guidance from the applicable design standard.

-The graph below shows the relationship between the k-factor, pressure and flow.
-You can clearly see from this that the flow from the head or nozzle increases for the same pressure with a high k-factor nozzle.
-We can sometimes use this to our advantage by selecting the correct sprinkler head k-factor to provide the design density required with the minimum energy requirement (water pressure).
+The graph below shows the relationship between the k-factor, Pressuree and flow.
+You can clearly see from this that the flow from the head or nozzle increases at the same pressure with a high-k-factor nozzle.
+We can sometimes use this to our advantage by selecting the correct sprinkler head k-factor to provide the required design density with the minimum water pressure (energy).

 relationship between kfactor pressure flow

-As an example, if we have the pressure of 1.50 Bar and a k-factor of 50 the flow rate would be 61.20 L/min for a k-factor of 100 it would be 122.50 L/min and with a k-factor of 150, the flow rate would be 183.70 L/min.
-You can see that the flow has insecure by about 61 L/min each time we changed the k-factor by 50, this is because the pressure has remained the same at 1.50 Bar and if you look at the k-factor formula above the pressure is squared which will give us 1.225, this is then multiplied by the head k-factor in this case 50, 100 and 150 in our example.
-As the k-factor has increased by 50 each time the increase in flow has also increased by the same amount.
+As an example, if we have the pressure of 1.50 Bar and a k-factor of 50, the flow rate would be 61.20 L/min; for a k-factor of 100, it would be 122.50 L/min, and with a k-factor of 150, the flow rate would be 183.70 L/min.
+You can see that the flow has increased by about 61 L/min each time we changed the k-factor by 50.
+This is because the Pressure has remained the same at 1.50 Bar, and, as you can see in the k-factor formula above, the Pressure is squared, which gives us 1.225.
+This is then multiplied by the head k-factor: 50, 100, and 150 in our example.
+As the k-factor has increased by 50 each time, the flow has increased by the same amount.